wasami/DiscordBot/README.md

 ### Fork the repository
 Now your going to need to do a couple more things than just forking this repo and running the bot.
 First fork this repo.
 Then, go to the repo and create a JSON file and name it 'auth.json'.
-Then add the following to the file:
+Then add the following to the file
 ```
 {
     "token": "YOUR_TOKEN_HERE"